sivaprakash95/VB.NET---Create-Barcode-Using-Crystal-Report/README.md

 Am set my default printer as Microsoft Print to PDF.
 So it save it as pdf document

-Thanks for watching this video
+Thanks for read this
-Just likes and subscribes to get more videos friend bye....
+please subscribe this channel for more https://www.youtube.com/channel/UCZFe63C5xv8sCMmDWPW3aqw?sub_confirmation=1